ebzzry/ebzzry.github.io/src/lambda-calculus.md

 ```

-## Let's Count, Backwards!
+## Let’s count, backwards!

 ### Predecessor

 The predecessor of a number is defined as the preceding number
 determined when counting backwards.
 The reason why the discussion on
-the predecessor function is being done separately is that it isn't
+the predecessor function is being done separately is that it isn’t
 intuitively easy to determine at first, and that knowledge about other
 functions is important in understanding it.

-Let's say you have a pair, something like (y, x), wherein the first
+Let’s say you have a pair, something like (y, x), wherein the first
 element is one step above, or the successor the second element.
 Since
 the first element is the successor, that means the second element is
 the predecessor.
 Visually: